mgrebenets/mgrebenets.github.io/_posts/2015-03-17-hackerrank-in-swift---reuse-io.md

 alias hrrunc="make -f ${HACKER_RANK_HOME}/Makefile COMPILE=YES"
 {% endhighlight %}

+## Summary

-Grab the latest version of [Makefile](https://github.com/mgrebenets/hackerrank/blob/master/Makefile) for your reference.
+You can now do the same thing for Haskell, Python, C, C++, Java or any other language that support compilation.
+Grab the latest version of [Makefile](https://github.com/mgrebenets/hackerrank/blob/master/Makefile) for your reference, and happy HackerRanking!